Skip to content

 b.
 AUTHENTICATE: Ongoing Validation To Ensure Rightful Ownership Of Digital Identity.

-Indeed, ongoing authentication is needed for a digital identity as it is normally used repeatedly in the course of doing business.
-So, authentication is a continuous process where the digital identity system verifies the user’s credentials.
-Further, this process happens repeatedly through authentication methods like passwords, security tokens, or biometric scans, every time access is requested.
+Indeed, authentication must be a continuous process to verify a user’s claim to a digital identity.
+Typically, the authenticator uses methods like passwords, security tokens, or biometric scans.
 For instance, a smartphone may use a combination of a password and a fingerprint scan to authenticate the owner before granting access to sensitive apps and data.
 In this case, the organization that is responsible or owner of the digital network or product uses an authentication process to control digital access.

 c.
 AUTHORIZE: Assign the Level Of Privileges and Access to Digital Resources.